 Companies that serve DevOps teams are beginning to think about how best to meet those teams’ requirements as their work expands to multicloud environments.

-For instance, VMware, a leader in the Kubernetes platform space that has publicly tied its future to serving multicloud customers, recently introduced VMware Edge as a way to help streamline the management of edge deployments across multiple clouds — and locations.
+For instance, VMware, a leader in the Kubernetes platform space that has publicly tied its future to serving multicloud customers, recently introduced VMware Edge as a way to help streamline deployment strategies and the management of edge deployments across multiple clouds — and locations.

 Consisting of a virtual machine and container-based stack, VMware Edge offers DevOps teams the ability to manage and secure edge-native apps at the far edge (VMware defines “far edge” as devices and data that are located on the customer’s premises).